Anna Nystrom Stuns In Tight Pants That Showcase Her Pert Derriere

 Anna Nystrom has been spending her time social distancing in some of the hottest outfits ranging from athletic gear to crop tops and more.
 The blond bombshell took to Instagram earlier today to share a photo that showed her clad in a pair of tight pants and a sweater to match.

 The Sunday afternoon upload captured the model out and about in Sweden, using a plain white building as her backdrop.
-She posed with her backside facing the camera, showing off the legs and booty that helped make her famous.
-The model did not specifically share if the shot was a throwback or current, but she appeared to be ready for a day out.
+She posed with her back to the camera, showing off the legs and booty that helped make her famous.
+The model did not specifically share if the shot was a throwback or a current one, but she appeared to be dressed for a day out.

 In her look for the afternoon, the fitness model brought her A-game.
 She rocked a cream sweater that boasted a wide neckline, draping perfectly off of her toned arms and shoulders.
 A piece from her neck folded over at the back, with a double layer of fabric hitting near her shoulder blades.
 The bottom of the sweater hit high on her waist, allowing for her trim waist and entire backside to be seen.